 Corticosteroids regulate multiple aspects of immune defenses in mammals and influence the secretion of pro- and anti-inflammatory cytokines (Elenkov and Chrousos, 2006).
 Similarly, cortisol receptors have been described in fish immune cells, and cortisol affects the immune response in common carp (Cyprinus carpio) (Stolte et al., 2008a, b), rainbow trout (Oncorhynchus kisutch), and gilthead sea bream (Sparus aurata) (Acerete et al., 2007).
-Cortisol affects the secretion of cytokines from leukocytes and, in response, these cytokines regulate the HPI axis activity (Metz et al., 2006).
-In addition, cortisol inhibits proliferation and induces apoptosis of lymphocytes from the blood, head kidney, spleen, and thymus (Saha et al., 2003).
-This process is dependent on GR and RU486 (mifepristone), a specific GR blocker, prevents these cortisol processes (Weyts et al., 1997).
-In mammals, it was reported that chronic or acute administration of dexamethasone, a potent agonist of GR, can significantly cause a neurotransmission imbalance between glutamate and GABA via upregulation of GABAergic neurons and downregulation of glutamatergic neurons in amygdala and as results cortisol regulates stress-induced emotions (Wang et al., 2016).
-The main function of ACTH in fish is the regulation of cortisol production in the interrenal cells of the head kidney (Wendelaar-Bonga, 1997; Flik et al., 2006)).
-In rainbow trout, the use of mifepristone decreases stress-induced cortisol secretion by reducing hypothalamic CRH mRNA expression (Alderman et al., 2012).
-The corticotropic action of CRH can be avoided by the administration of the non-selective antagonist of the CRH receptor (Weld et al., 1987).
-Another hypothalamic factor is the melanin-concentrating hormone (MCH), which is a strong inhibitor of CRH-stimulated ACTH secretion (Baker et al., 1985; 1986).
-Rainbow trout acclimated to abundant light had higher levels of MCH and ACTH and lower cortisol levels in plasma, unlike fish acclimated to a dark environment (Baker and Rance, 1981; Gilham et al., 1985).
+Cortisol influences the secretion of cytokines from leukocytes, and these cytokines regulate the HPI axis activity in response (Metz et al., 2006).
+Additionally, cortisol inhibits proliferation and induces apoptosis in lymphocytes of the blood, head kidney, spleen, and thymus (Saha et al., 2003).
+This process is dependent on GR, and RU486 (mifepristone), a specific GR blocker, prevents these cortisol processes (Weyts et al., 1997).
+In mammals, it was reported that chronic or acute administration of dexamethasone, a potent GR agonist, can cause a significant neurotransmission imbalance between glutamate and GABA via upregulation of GABAergic neurons and downregulation of glutamatergic neurons in the amygdala, and as a result, cortisol regulates stress-induced emotions (Wang et al., 2016).
+The main function of ACTH in fish is the regulation of cortisol production in the head kidney’s interrenal cells (Wendelaar-Bonga, 1997; Flik et al., 2006)).
+In rainbow trout, mifepristone use reduces stress-induced cortisol secretion by reducing hypothalamic CRH mRNA expression (Alderman et al., 2012).
+The corticotropic action of CRH can be avoided through the administration of the non-selective antagonist of the CRH receptor (Weld et al., 1987).
+Another hypothalamic factor is the melanin-concentrating hormone (MCH), a strong inhibitor of CRH-stimulated ACTH secretion (Baker et al., 1985; 1986).
+Rainbow trout that acclimated to abundant light had higher MCH and ACTH levels and lower cortisol levels in plasma, unlike fish acclimated to a dark environment (Baker and Rance, 1981; Gilham et al., 1985).
 MCH is a peptide that mediates color changes in teleost fish (antagonist of the alpha-melanocyte-stimulating hormone a-MSH) (Kawauchi et al., 1983), and its plasma levels are modified under stress conditions.
 However, hypothalamic MCH regulates food intake and energy balance in mammals (Qu et al., 1996) and gold fish (Matsuda et al., 2006).
 However, the effect of MCH is significantly lower than the effect of CRH on food intake and energy balance in fish under stress conditions.

 Autonomic nervous system regulation of stress

 In mammals and teleost fish, immune organs are innervated by sympathetic neurons.
-In fish, sympathetic innervation of lymphoid tissue was found in the spleen of coho salmon, where nerve fibers are associated with the vasculature and melanomacrophage centers (Flory, 1989).
+In fish, sympathetic innervation of lymphoid tissue was found in the spleen of coho salmon, where nerve fibers are associated with vasculature and melanomacrophage centers (Flory, 1989).
 Moreover, immune cells express receptors for stress hormones and neurotransmitters, including adrenergic receptors (ARs).
-Mammalian innate immune cells express both a- and b-AR subtypes, while exclusive expression of adrenergic receptors of the b2 subtype was found on T and B lymphocytes (Nance and Sanders, 2007).
+Mammalian innate immune cells express both α- and β-AR subtypes, while exclusive expression of adrenergic receptors of the β2 subtype was found on T and B lymphocytes (Nance and Sanders, 2007).